ldaptools/ldaptools/docs/en/tutorials/Creating-LDAP-Objects.md

         'emailAddress' => '%firstname%.%lastname%@%somedomain%'
     ])
     ->setParameter('somedomain','foo.bar')
+    ->setParameter('OUPath','OU=Sales,OU=Departments')
     ->execute();
 ```

-This contains 3 parameters.
+This contains several parameters.
 All parameters start and end with a percentage symbol.
 The `%firstname%` and `%lastname%`
  parameters will populate their value with their corresponding attribute name.
-However, `%somedomain%` does not
+However, `%somedomain%` and `%OUPath%` do
-correspond to a known attribute, so the parameter must be defined.
-It will be filled in with `foo.bar` as defined.
+ not correspond to a known attribute, so the parameter must be defined.
+It will be filled in with `foo.bar` and
+`OU=Sales,OU=Departments`, respectively.

-There is also a special parameter called `%_domainname_%` when creating LDAP objects that will resolve to the fully
+There is also a special parameter for `%_domainname_%` and `%_defaultnamingcontext_%` when creating LDAP objects.
+The
-qualified domain name of the connection in the current context (ie. `example.com`).
+`%_domainname_%` will resolve to the fully qualified domain name of the connection in the current context (ie.
+`example.com`).
+The `%_defaultnamingcontext_%` will resolve the the base distinguished name of the domain (ie.
+`dc=example,dc=com`).

 ## LdapObjectCreator Methods